Aki Seiuli: Professional career

 On 11 September 2019, Seiuli moved to Scotland to sign for Glasgow Warriors in the Pro14 competition from the 2019-20 season.
 Seiuli stated: "Glasgow play a great brand of rugby, and that really drew me here.
 I’m really looking forward to getting out in front of the crowd here at Scotstoun.
 Hearing them at the Sale Sharks game was awesome – they’re on another level, and the atmosphere was incredible."
 He made his competitive debut for the Warriors on 30 November 2019, becoming Glasgow Warrior No. 308.
 Of the Glasgow move he told the Warrior Nation in a Q & A: "I’m loving it.
 The team is a great bunch of guys and the fans have been so welcoming since I came to Glasgow."
 He was nominated for the Glasgow Warriors Player of the Season award in 2019-20.

 On 20 July 2021 he signed with Dragons.

+Seiuli left the Dragons to join Major League Rugby side Utah Warriors ahead of their 2025 season.

 Super Rugby Statistics

 International career

 On 29 May 2021 Seiuli was named in the Samoa international squad - alongside his then team-mate at Glasgow Warriors, TJ Ioane - to play the Maori All Blacks and Tonga in the summer of 2021.
 Both Seiuli's parents are Samoan, and his father was reportedly very keen for his son to represent Samoa.